-The Bolivian Yungas is a tropical and subtropical moist broadleaf forest ecoregion in the Yungas of west-central Bolivia and extreme southeastern Peru.
+The Bolivian yungas is a tropical and subtropical moist broadleaf forest ecoregion in the yungas of west-central Bolivia and extreme southeastern Peru.
 Steep terrain, high precipitation, and difficult access have kept much of this ecoregion in a natural state.

-The Central Andean dry puna ecoregion is a very dry, high elevation grassland of the southern high Andes, extending through western Bolivia and northern Chile and Argentina.
-Dry puna is distinguished from other types of puna by its annual rainfall, or lack thereof.
+The Central Andean dry puna ecoregion is a dry, high-elevation grassland of the high southern Andes, extending through western Bolivia, northern Chile, and Argentina.
+Dry puna is distinguished from other types of puna by its annual rainfall or lack thereof.

-The Central Andean puna ecoregion is a high elevation montane grassland and shrubland in the southern high Andes, extending from southern Peru, though Bolivia, into northern Argentina.
-Several protected natural areas are found here.
+The Central Andean puna ecoregion is a high-elevation montane grassland and shrubland of South America and is part of the Puna grassland region.
+It is located in the high southern Andes, extending from southern Peru through Bolivia into northern Argentina.

 The Cerrado is the largest savanna region in South America and the largest ecoregion in the Americas.
 It encompasses central Brazil as well as small portions of Paraguay and Bolivia.
 Biologically the richest savanna in the world, it contains extraordinary biodiversity.

 The Dry Chaco ecoregion, or Gran Chaco, is a sparsely populated, hot, semi-arid lowland alluvial plain of the Río de la Plata basin.
 It is divided among eastern Bolivia, western Paraguay, northern Argentina, and a portion of Brazil.
 The Chaco contains South America's second-largest forest after the Amazon.